Aadi2k04/resume-builder/README.md

 ## Features

-- **User-Friendly Interface:** The application provides an intuitive and easy-to-navigate interface, ensuring a seamless user experience.
+- **User-Friendly Interface:** The application provides an intuitive and easy to navigate interface, ensuring a seamless user experience.

 - **Dynamic Input Fields:** Customize your resume by adding dynamic input fields, making it easy to include all the necessary information.